UbiquityRobotics/learn/quick_start/connecting.md

 #### Connecting a Linux Workstation

-If you are using a Linux system instead of VirtualBox, connect to the `ubiquityrobotXXXX` network using the linux system's facilities.
+If you are running Ubuntu 16.04LTS natively, connect to the `ubiquityrobotXXXX` network using the Ubuntu system's facilities.
-*{Wayne: Perhaps use wording like, 'If you are running, Ubuntu 16.04LTS natively on your laptop...'
-Notice that I say `laptop` and not workstation, since laptops have WiFi support and desktops tend not to. }*

 #### Connecting to the Robot and Logging In